woc-hack/6-degrees-of-hackers/Report.md

 We gathered about 86000 projects on the first pass filtering, after filtering for projects with at least a single commit we were left with about 68000 projects.
 Using WoC, we found about 100 million unique commits in these projects.
 Yet, pairing these commits with projects indexed based on the DevPost datset, we ended up with 340 million commit-project pairs, meaning that many hackathon projects share same commits.
 Nevertheless, after filtering out the commits that were not done in the hackathon project time period, we ended up with about 4.6 million commit-project pairs consisting of 2.7 million unique commits.
 Based on these findings, less than 3% of the commits in these projects were made during the hackathon.
-Based on WoC authorIDs, these commits were done by 190 thousand authors that using a2A maps was reduced to 160 thousand unique authors.
+Based on WoC authorIDs, these commits were done by 190 thousand authors that using a2A maps[3] was reduced to 160 thousand unique authors.

 ### 4. Challenges
 *Please describe difficulties you encountered during the project related to World of Code.
 If possible, please also make suggestions on how you think they could be solved.*